What is Data Migration?

 - Portability: it's important, as companies increasingly move to hybrid cloud models, to be able to build your data integrations once and run them anywhere.

-- Ease of use: Data integration tools should be easy to learn and easy to use with a GUI interface to make visualizing your data pipelines simpler.
+- Ease of use: Data integration tools should be easy to learn and easy to use with a GUI interface to make visualising your data pipelines simpler.

 - A transparent price model: your data integration tool provider should not ding you for increasing the number of connectors or data volumes.